MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

      ( kLev, time_rec, region_rec, [ave,std,min,max,vol], fld_rec )
      where kLev=1 is depth-average, kLev=2:50 is for depths :varlink:`rC`\ (1:49)

-A function to parse statistical diagnostics output is also available in the python package :ref:`MITgcmutils`.
+A function to parse statistical diagnostics MITgcm output is also available in the python package :ref:`MITgcmutils`.
 Executing the python command

 ::